April 28, 2025

 Delaware

 There are currently no active paid sick leave laws in the state of Delaware.
-However, eligible employees may be entitled to limited protections under the federal Family and Medical Leave Act.
+However, eligible employees may be entitled to limited protections under the Federal Family and Medical Leave Act.

 For more information, contact the Delaware Department of Labor.